 I am also an Affiliate Member of the ARC Centre of Excellence for the Dynamics of Language (CoEDL) and a Linguistics Consultant at the Vietnamese Lexicography Centre.
 Before that, I was an editor for Cambridge Occasional Papers in Linguistics (COPiL), and a Visitor and a Research Assistant at ANU School of Literature, Languages and Linguistics, where I worked on an IAFPA-funded project on forensic voice comparison.

-I am particularly interested in projects to do with language contact, language variation and change in unstable, linguistically complex communities, non-canonical forms of language, world Englishes, migrant language repertoire and English training for refugees and asylum seekers.
+I am particularly interested in projects to do with language contact, language variation and change, non-canonical forms of language, world Englishes, migrant language repertoire and English training for refugees and asylum seekers.